Becksteinlab/lammps/doc/src/fix_nh.rst

 Default
 """""""

-The keyword defaults are tchain = 3, pchain = 3, mtk = yes, tloop = 1,
+The keyword defaults are tchain = 3, pchain = 3, mtk = yes, tloop = 1, ploop =
-ploop = 1, nreset = 0, drag = 0.0, dilate = all, couple = none,
+1, nreset = 0, drag = 0.0, dilate = all, couple = none, flip = yes, isochoric =
-flip = yes, scaleyz = scalexz = scalexy = yes if periodic in second dimension and not coupled to barostat, otherwise no.
+no, scaleyz = scalexz = scalexy = yes if periodic in second dimension and not coupled to barostat, otherwise no.

 ----------